Toggle: English / Spanish

 - of the eye ()

-- Small tumors may be treated by laser surgery or cryotherapy.
+- Small tumors may be treated by laser surgery or cryotherapy (freezing).

-- Radiation is used for both local tumor and for larger tumors.
+- Radiation is used for both a tumor that is within the eye and for larger tumors.

 - Chemotherapy may be needed if the tumor has spread beyond the eye.

-If the cancer has not spread beyond the eye, almost all patients can be cured.
+If the cancer has not spread beyond the eye, almost all people can be cured.
 A cure, however, may require aggressive treatment and even removal of the eye in order to be successful.